jagregory/abrash-zen-of-asm/src/chapter-07.md

 Whenever you can, organize your segments outside loops so that segment override prefixes aren't needed inside loops.
 For example, consider [Listing 7-7](#L707), which uses a segment override prefix while stripping the high bit of every byte in an array in the segment addressed via ES.
 [Listing 7-7](#L707) runs in 2.95 ms.

 Now consider [Listing 7-8](#L708), which does the same thing as [Listing 7-7](#L707), save that DS is set to match ES outside the loop.
-Since DS is the default segment for the memory accesses we perform inside the loop, there's no longer any need for a segment override prefix...and that one change improves performance by nearly 14%, reducing total execution time to 2.59 ms.
+Since DS is the default segment for the memory accesses we perform inside the loop, there's no longer any need for a segment override prefix... and that one change improves performance by nearly 14%, reducing total execution time to 2.59 ms.

 The lesson is clear: don't use segment override prefixes in tight loops unless you have no choice.